XgridInc/xkops/CONTRIBUTING.md

 Examples of unacceptable behavior by participants include:

-- Trolling, insulting/derogatory comments, and personal or political attacks
+- Trolling, insulting/derogatory comments, and personal or political attacks.
-- Publishing others' private information, such as a physical or electronic address, without explicit permission
+- Publishing others' private information, such as a physical or electronic address, without explicit permission.
-- Other conduct which could reasonably be considered inappropriate in a professional setting
+- Other conduct which could reasonably be considered inappropriate in a professional setting.

 ## Contact

-If you have any questions or need help, please reach out to us at [sundas.fatima@xgrid.co]
+If you have any questions or need help, please reach out to us at [sundas.fatima@xgrid.co].

 ## Acknowledgements